-- A. All students entering the Margaret H. Rollins School of Nursing must submit the following completed forms to the office prior to beginning classes at the School of Nursing: - 1.
-Medical history and physical with documentation of any allergies completed and signed by physician or designee.

-2. Required immunizations:
+- 1. All students entering the Margaret H. Rollins School of Nursing must submit the following completed forms to the Employee Health Department prior to beginning classes at the School of Nursing: - 1.
+Health history form provided by the Employee Health Department at Beebe Healthcare. - 2.
+Required immunizations: - a.

-- a.
 Tetanus-Diphtheria Required if have not had within the past 10 years. - b.
-Measles, Mumps, and Rubella Required if unable to document disease or two immunizations on or after the first birthday. - c.
+Measles, Mumps, and Rubella (MMR) Required if unable to document disease or two immunizations on or after the first birthday. - c.
 Hepatitis B vaccine Required.
 Hepatitis B is highly infectious and is completely preventable by immunization. - 1.
 All students MUST be vaccinated unless shown to be immune or medically at risk from the vaccination. - 2.
-Any student who is unable to be vaccinated must have a signed declination form on file indicating refusal to be vaccinated. - d.
-Varicella vaccine Required if unable to document chicken pox illness. - 3.
+Any student who is unable to be vaccinated must have a signed declination form on file indicating refusal to be vaccinated. - 3.
 Diagnostic testing: - a.
-Tuberculin Test (PPD). - b.
-Varicella Titer Required if unable to document Chicken Pox illness. - c.
+Quantiferon TB test - b.
+MMR, Hepatitis B, and Varicella Titers Required - c.
 Complete Blood Count (CBC) - d.
 Lipid Profile - e.
-Urinalysis - 4.
-Meningococcal Meningitis Vaccine Form - 5.
-Dental Record - B. All students must have a PPD on an annual basis. - C. Seasonal Influenza Vaccination Required or must sign a waiver.
+Urine Drug Screen - 2.
+Seasonal Influenza Vaccination Required - 3.
+COVID-19 Vaccinations Required